gmalecha/gmalecha.github.io/_posts/2018-06-29-compositional-coinductive-recursion-in-coq.md

 The [paco](https://plv.mpi-sws.org/paco/) work provides a compositional proof rule for co-inductive types, but the is no similar definition for co-inductive definitions.
 In this post I'm going to explain how to build a general recursion combinator in Coq that is completely composable- a surprisingly difficult problem that I pondered for a while in grad school.

-The implementation of these ideas can be found in the [coq-interaction-trees](https://github.com/gmalecha/coq-interaction-trees) library, which is a work-in-progress (contributions welcome).
+The implementation of these ideas can be found in the [coq-interaction-trees](https://github.com/gmalecha/coq-interaction-trees) library.
+*EDIT:* Since the original posting, I have started collaborating on these ideas in the [InteractionTrees repository](https://github.com/DeepSpec/InteractionTrees) repository.

 ## The Co-inductive Definition